[Updated 23 January 2018]

-I’ve been asked to speak to new lecturers at the Uni about the role of a course coordinator.
-(Note: the University of Newcastle uses course to refer to individual subjects and program to refer to the collection of courses that make up a degree) and thought I’d share some thoughts here.
+I’ve been asked to speak to new lecturers at the University of Newcastle about the role of a course coordinator and thought I’d share some thoughts here.
+(Note: the University of Newcastle uses course to refer to individual subjects and program to refer to the collection of courses that make up a degree.)

 According to the Uni, the responsibilities of a course coordinator include: